Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 Does the Knox Urbane Pro Justify Their Price?

-Given the protective components incorporated into a lightweight and dexterous package, I believe the cost is reasonable.
+Given the protective components incorporated into a lightweight and nimble package, I believe the cost is reasonable.
 They compare favorably to competitors like the $150 Dainese 4-Stroke EVO.

-While not cheap, value exists in the balance between safety, cooling, flexibility, and daily riding practicality.
-As my temps rise over the summer months, the Urbane Pro will see regular use.
+While not cheap, the Urbane Pro is worth its weight in the balance between safety, cooling, flexibility, and daily riding practicality.
+As my temperatures rise over the summer months, I will regularly use it.

 Pros & Con’s